Redesign the user experience of AML and compliance tools for fintech teams.

 (x) number of transactions from the same sender in (y) seconds.

-create and manage a RuleS Library
+manage RuleS Library

 The rules library allows teams to use existing rules or create new rules against which each transaction passing through their system is compared in order to identify suspicious transactions.